peterszabo79/peters-garage/README.md

 # Peter's Garage
 Welcome to [Peter's Garage](https://peterszabo79.github.io/project-no1/)!

 Peter’s Garage is a website about Custom Bikes.
-Show a passion for built motorcycle enthusiasts like me.
-Introduce my garage which offers any kind of customization.
+It shows a passion for built-motorcycles for other enthusiasts like me and introduces my garage which offers every kind of customization.
-Users of this website can read and learn about Custom Bikes, builders, parts, kinds of bikes.
-This site is for people who want to find their ways to own and ride a one of a kind motorcycle.
+Users of this website can read and learn about custom bikes, builders, parts, and different kinds of bikes.
+This site is for people who want to find a way to own and ride a one-of-a-kind motorcycle.

 <img src="assets/images/respon.jpeg" alt="scrshot">